 - 1 Tsp Oil It can be sunflower, vegetable or even sesame oil

 - 1 Tsp Sunflower Oil

 - 1/2- 1 Tsp Chilli Powder add more if you like it spicy

 - 1/2 Tsp Cumin Powder

 To Prepare the Dough, By Hand

 - Add whole wheat flour, salt to a mixing bowl.
 Add water in a steady stream and knead them until well combined.
 Add the oil and knead them again until the dough is soft, supple and not sticky.
 Cover and set it aside for at least 20 minutes before you make the paratha.

 To Prepare Paratha Filling (This can be done in 2 methods)

 - Mash the Kidney beans and set aside.
-Finely chop the onions, coriander leaves and set aside.
+Finely chop the onions, coriander leaves with stainless steel knife and set aside.